The extender algebra and $\Sigma^2_1$-absoluteness

 \subsection{Acknowledgments}

+Over a period of six years this paper evolved from a note not intended for publication to its present form.
+This subsection is appropriately long for a paper that took six years to write.
 My interest in the extender algebra was initiated by a conversation with John Steel in Oberwolfach in 2005 and motivated by (still open) Question~\ref{Q.Sigma-2-2}.
-I am indebted to David Asper\'o, Phillip Doebler, Richard Ketchersid, Paul B. Larson, Ernest Schimmerling, Ralf Schindler, John Steel, W. Hugh Woodin, Martin Zeman and Stuart Zoble, and especially Menachem Magidor, for explaining me the concepts presented below and pointing to flaws in the earlier versions of this note.
+I am indebted to David Asper\'o, Phillip Doebler, Richard Ketchersid, Paul B. Larson, Ernest Schimmerling, Ralf Schindler, John Steel, W. Hugh Woodin, Martin Zeman and Stuart Zoble, and especially Menachem Magidor and Grigor Sargsyan, for explaining me the concepts presented below and pointing to flaws in the earlier versions of this note.
 I would also like to thank the anonymous referee for a most detailed and useful report.
-The definition of the extender algebra and every uncredited result presented here is due to W.H.
-Woodin, but some of the proofs and formulations, as well as the exposition, are mine.
-I would like to thank John Steel and Hugh Woodin for their kind permission to include their results in this note.
-Part of this paper was prepared during my stay at the Mittag--Leffler Institute in September 2009.
-I would like to thank the staff of the Institute for providing a pleasant and stimulating atmosphere.
+I am indebted to Grigor Sargsyan for convincing me that the construction of divergent models of $\AD^+$ was within $\epsilon$ of the content of the present paper as of January 2011.\footnote{It wasn't.}